tylerharter/cs301-projects/spring19/lab10/README.md

 # Lab 10: Files and Formats (not ready yet!!!)

-In this lab, you'll get practice with files, formats, and namedtuples.
+In this lab, you'll get practice with files and formats.

 ## File Vocabulary